weazyq/weazyq/README.md

 ### :man_technologist: About Me:

 Hi there 👋
-Currently a student, studying front-end development and interested in back-end.
+Currently a 4-th year student combining work as a full-stack developer

 Here are some ideas to get you started: